let4be/crusty-core/README.md

 ```

 Please see [examples](examples) for more complicated usage scenarios.
-This crawler is way more verbose than some others, but it allows incredible customization at each and every step.
+This crawler is more verbose than some others, but it allows incredible customization at each and every step.